conduktor/conduktor-docs/docs/gateway/concepts/authentication.md

 - Using an **External** source of authentication such as OAuth/OIDC, mTLS, LDAP
 - Using Gateway **Local** Service Accounts

-Check the dedicated [Authentication page](/gateway/concepts/authentication) to understand how to configure them for Conduktor Gateway.

 Each method has its own advantages and limitations, due to the structure of the object returned by the authentication process:

 | Authentication | Source of Name | Source of Groups | Source of Virtual Cluster |